A Practice of Practicing Practice

 Can I develop a sense of power and agency in the doing of this practice, and thus create an environment for myself in which right and wrong no longer preside over my actions – in which I can take ownership of my practice of each practice?
 Could this sense of ownership then act as a marker or indicator of a successful engagement with this practice?
-Would I deem my encountering with a particular practice or discipline unsuccessful if I were unable to claim that ownership, or if I were unable to establish a repetitive act of practicing my version of the practice, which would ultimately facilitate the emergence of ownership?
+Would I deem my encountering of a particular practice unsuccessful if I were unable to claim that ownership, or if I were unable to establish a repetitive act of practicing my version of the practice, which ultimately facilitates the emergence of ownership?
 Are the knowledge(s) emerging as a result of this practice only found in the repetitive act of practice?

 In the activation of the enquiry, I have found myself returning often to a particular passage from Bourdieu’s The Logic of Practice –

-I also believe that the individualised logic that emerges from this act of grokking is transferrable to other practitioners through a practice of facilitation in which I enable them to develop their own practices of practicing.
-In crafting an invitation into this practice, I have equated discipline and practice with Humberto R. Maturana and Francisco J. Valera's notions of organisation and structure from The Tree of Knowledge –
+I have equated discipline and practice with Humberto R. Maturana and Francisco J. Valera's notions of organisation and structure from The Tree of Knowledge –

 The theoretical framework of the initial stage of this enquiry is expounded upon in the scripted portion of a seminar presentation that took place on 12th March 2019 as part of the Developing Your Discipline unit of the MFA Performance Practice as Research course at The Royal Central School of Speech and Drama –